I Tested America's Best Sofas for Months: This is Everything You Need to Know to Buy Chic Comfort Wisely

 Sofa Types

 “Sofa “ and “couch” are sort of catch-all terms.
 If you’re looking for something specific, your language should follow suit.
-Here's a look at some different types of sofas:
+Here's a look at some different types of sofas; we dig into proportions more in the sofa sizing section.

 Loveseat: Typically refers to a sofa meant for just two people.
-From a style perspective, the best loveseats often offer the best variety and appeal.
+From a style perspective, the best loveseats often offer greatest variety and appeal.

 Three-seater: A sofa meant for two to three people.